sefffal/Octofitter.jl/docs/src/index.md

     Octofitter is under active development and is only tested against Julia 1.9+

 **Supported data:**
+* Fit exoplanet orbits to relative astrometry
+* Fit radial velocity data
+* Model stellar activity with Gaussian processes
+* Model stellar astrometric accerlation (Gaia-Hipparcos proper motion anomaly)
+* "De-orbiting": combine a sequence of images with orbital motion to detect planets
-* sample directly from images and interferometric visibilities
+* Sample directly from images and interferometric visibilities
-* exoplanet astrometry
-* stellar astrometric acceleration
-* radial velocity
 * experimental support for transit data based on Transits.jl

+You can freely combine any of the above data types.
-Any and all combinations also work together.
+Any and all combinations work together.

 **Modelling features:**
 * multiple planets (one or more)
+* hyperbolic orbits
 * co-planar, and non-coplanar systems
 * arbitrary priors and parameterizations
 * link mass to photometry via atmosphere models
+* hierarchical models (with a bit of work from the user)

 **Speed:**

-Fit astrometry on your laptop in minutes!
+Fit astrometry on your laptop in seconds!

 * Highly optimized code and derivatives are generated from your model
 * Higher order sampler (No U-Turn sampler) which explores the parameter space very efficiently
-* Run on a single core, multiple threads, or hundreds of nodes by changing just a single line of code
+* The sampler is automatically warmed up using a variational approximation from the Pathfinder algorithm (Pathfinder.jl)

-The package supports only bound, 2-body Keplerian orbits.
-Support for hyperbolic orbits and multi-body physics are not currently planned.
-Pull-requests to PlanetOrbits implementing this functionality would be welcome.
+Multi-body physics is not currently supported.
+A Pull-request to PlanetOrbits.jl implementing this functionality would be welcome.

 See also: the python libraries [Orbitize!](https://orbitize.readthedocs.io/en/latest/), [orvara](https://github.com/t-brandt/orvara), and [exoplanet](https://docs.exoplanet.codes/en/latest/).